billdawson/tijasmine/README.md

   which will infect (for a good cause!) your spec module's context with the necessary `jasmine` functions such as `describe`, `it`, et al.

+  One of the included spec files under `example/specs` is the complete set of tests run at the [Jasmine 1.3.1 intro page][1], so if you look at that one you basically get the Jasmine documentation.

 - Somewhere in your app code you'll want to kick it all off with code such as: